gabrielmvnog/monte_carlo/README.md

-# monte_carlo
+# Monte Carlo - example
-An algorithm of the monte carlo.
+A simple implementation of the Monte Carlo algorithm.